 Is mastitis rampant in the dairy industry?
 No!
 Take this blurb from the Code of Practice for the Care and Handling of Dairy Cattle: “Overall goals to strive for are: b) Reduction in the occurrence of clinical mastitis to two or fewer clinical cases per 100 cows per month.”
-Adherence to the Code is now mandatory on all BC dairy farms, and soon will be all across Canada as well.
+Adherence to the Code is now mandatory on all dairy farms across Canada.
 These guidelines were written to be realistic and practical for dairy farms.
 If mastitis were rampant, aiming for an incidence level of less than 2% per month wouldn’t be feasible.
 We aim to reduce cases of mastitis by ensuring that our cows live in a clean and sanitary environment.
 We keep their stalls full of fresh, clean bedding; we clean the barns of manure multiple times per day; we utilize sanitary practices during the milking of each cow; we ensure that our milking equipment is properly maintained and serviced, and we apply an antibacterial teat protecting dip after milking when the open teat end could allow the entry of bacteria.

 Now, let’s take a look at these “pus cells” that anti-dairy groups claim are in the milk you drink.